Chris-koshy/RAG_Workshop/README.md

 ## Test questions:

-1. What is Nike as a brand known for ?
+1. What strategic decisions helped NVIDIA dominate the GPU market?

-2. How did Nike use athlete endorsements to strengthen its brand image?
+2. How is NVIDIA contributing to the advancement of generative AI?

 SYSTEM REQUIREMENTS: